Date, Almond and Clementine Christmas Stollen

 Weigh the flour, yeast, ground mixed spice and butter directly into the TM bowl using the build in weighing scales.
 Gradually turn the dial to 8 for 30 seconds until the butter is rubbed into the flour and represents fine bread crumbs.
 Add the salt, sugar, eggs and milk, lock the lid and press the pulse button twice.
 Set the timer for 1 minute 30 seconds, lock the lid and press the dough button.
 WARNING: this dough is meant to be sticky, do not panic.
 Continue the recipe as below.

 Turn the sticky sweet dough out onto a lightly floured work surface, roll the dough into a smooth ball and place it in a medium size lightly greased bowl.
 Cover the bowl with cling film or a clean dry tea towel in a warm place.
-When I made the second batch of stollen my kitchen was very cold and it took nearly two hours to prove, be warned it does take quite some time.
-Prove the stollen dough until it has doubled in size.
+Prove the stollen dough until it has doubled in size about 40 – 50 minutes.

 Turn the dough gently our onto a lightly floured work surface and divide the dough into two even size logs.
 Spread and move each log into a rectangle of about 25cm long by 15 cm wide.
 I try not to use a rolling pin as it compacts the dough too much and all that time waiting for it to prove is sort of defeated, use your fingers.

-Spread 100g of the tea soaked date and raisin mixture over each log, fold the dough over to cover the mixture, retaining the 25 cm long side.
-Take the 100g marzipan log and roll it in your hands to about 10 cm long, place this in the middle of the 25cm stollen dough, roll the dough over the marzipan like an envelope, turn the loaf over so that the joint is at the bottom of the stollen loaf.
+Drain the soaked fruit mixture and dived between the two, spread over each piece of dough, fold the dough over to cover the mixture, retaining the 25 cm long side.
+Place one marzipan log in the middle of the 25cm stollen dough, roll the dough over the marzipan like an envelope, turn the loaf over so that the joint is at the bottom of the stollen loaf.
 Do the same with the second loaf.

 Place the stollen loaves on a large lined baking tray with a 15cm gap between them.
 Lightly cover the loaves with cling film or a clean tea towel and leave to prove for the second time, about 35 – 40 minutes.